Reported sexual assaults across US military increase by 13%

 Every year as many as 10% of the assaults that service members reported happened before they joined the military.

-Officials familiar with the findings said survey respondents also reported increases in unhappiness in the workplace, as well as more sexual harassment, which can sometimes lead to other sexual assaults or misconduct.
+Officials familiar with the findings said survey respondents also reported increases in hostility in the workplace, as well as more sexual harassment, which can sometimes lead to other sexual assaults or misconduct.
+They said the survey revealed that about 8% of all women and 1.5% of men in the service said they had experienced some form of unwanted sexual contact.

+Officials said the survey suggested that, based on data from the Centers for Disease Control and Prevention, a woman’s chance of being sexually assaulted in the military was about the same as a woman in the general population.
+But for men, the risk for those in the military is much lower than in U.S. society.

 Defense officials have argued that an increase in reported assaults is a positive trend because so many people are reluctant to report it, both in the military and in society as a whole.
 Greater reporting, they say, shows there is more confidence in the reporting system and greater comfort with the support for victims.